mayerrobert/jmurmel/Murmel-vs-CL.md

     - `(write "bla" :escape nil :stream t)  ; CL`
     - `(write "bla" nil t)  ; Murmel`

+* no optional or default parameters: CL has `&optional` and `&default`, in Murmel the last parameter in a dotted lambda list has to be processed manually
 * no `tagbody/go`, no `loop` macro
 * the numeric tower is tiny: no bigints, ratios, complex
 * no multi-dimension arrays